Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Scad, also known as mackerel scad or round scad, can serve as effective bait for garfish in both saltwater and freshwater environments.
 These small, silvery fish are similar in appearance to other baitfish commonly targeted by garfish, making them a natural and enticing option.

 Anglers often use scad as live bait or cut bait, rigging them on hooks or as part of a baitfish rig to mimic natural prey.
-The lively swimming action and shiny scales of scad can attract garfish, enticing them to strike.
-Additionally, scad emit natural scents that can further lure garfish to the bait.
+The lively swimming action and shiny scales of the scad can attract garfish, enticing them to strike.
+Additionally, scad emits natural scents that can further lure garfish to the bait.

 When using scad as bait for garfish, anglers should consider the size of the scad relative to the size of the garfish they are targeting, as well as the presentation and rigging techniques that best suit the fishing situation.
 Overall, scad can be a versatile and effective bait option for anglers seeking to catch garfish in various aquatic environments.